intelligent-username/Gradient-Descent/README.md

 5. Run the executable:

     ```bash
-    ./second # Or .\second.exe on Windows
+    ./second # Or ./second.exe on Windows
     # Any other files compiled with CMake will end up in this folder and can be run similarly.
     ```